Spectrum FAQ

 How do I know if I have got places at an event I have requested to attend?

-This is to say whether they have a confirmed place or are on the waiting list for the event.
+We advise all persons as to whether they have a confirmed place or are on the waiting list for the event.

 How do I know if you have received my event payment?